Lewatoto/alertafuego/README.md

 * Leaflet GeoCSV​ (https://github.com/joker-x/Leaflet.geoCSV​)
 * Fedora 25 x64 (https://getfedora.org/)
 * Fire Information for Resource Management System (FIRMS) Active Fire Data (https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/active-fire-data)

+## To do:
+- [ ] Validate correctly the wildfire alerts of the users, in order to upgrade the confidence of the wildfire.
+- [ ] Generate a map with the wildfire area pinpointed and publish it in social media
+- [ ] Implement a program in OpenCV which can detect wildfires with the drone’s cameras